Pont Neuf Paris Image of Pont Neuf and Eiffel Tower at night Paris France

 The most famous church in Paris, Notre Dame

-It’s only a short walk from there to Notre Dame de Paris, the iconic Gothic cathedral currently undergoing restoration after the catastrophic 2019 fire caused immense damage to the fabric of the building.
+It’s only a short walk from there to Notre Dame de Paris, the iconic Gothic cathedral which reopened in December 2024 following the catastrophic 2019 fire.

 And just beyond there, you’re into the wonderful Latin Quarter (Quartier Latin), a fascinating area which extends from the Seine up the hill to the Pantheon Paris.